nhcathcart/rock-paper-scissors/README.md

 Given more time here are some things I would work on next:

 1. Tighten up the styling and interactivity of the interface to make it more "delightful".
-This would include color coding players, adding animations and visual feedback for the user, as well as more basic css changes.
+This could include color coding players, adding animations and visual feedback for the user, as well as more basic css changes.
 2. Add a database layer so the user can save a game, and retrieve it from a different browser.
 3. Add functionality for a two person game where each player can play from a separate browser.
 This would include some kind of matchmaking service and a time limit for moves.